Frequently Asked Questions

 8. I've been ordered to attend a parent education class.
 Who do I contact?

-Parents ordered by the Alexandria Juvenile and Domestic Relations Court in a custody and visitation case (FOCUS)should contact Elaine Butkiewicz at 703 746 - 4144.
+Parents ordered by the Alexandria Juvenile and Domestic Relations Court in a custody and visitation case (FOCUS) should contact Debbie Ackerman at 703-746-4144.

 9. Who do I contact if I am concerned about gangs and gang prevention services?

-Please contact Mike Mackey, Gang Prevention and Intervention Coordinator, at 703-746-4496 or e-mail.
-To get more information about the Intervention Program please visit www.alexandriava.gov/gangprevention
+Please contact Joe Regotti, Gang Prevention and Intervention Coordinator, at 703-746-4502 or email at email@example.com.
+To get more information about the Intervention Program, please visit www.alexandriava.gov/gangprevention.

 10. Who do I contact if I feel my child needs a mentor?

-Contact the Alexandria Mentoring Partnership Coordinator at 703-746-4144 or email@example.com.
-To see the programs involved or if you would like to get involved please visit www.alexandriava.gov/mentoring
+Contact the Alexandria Mentoring Partnership Coordinator at 703-746-4455 or firstname.lastname@example.org.
+If you would like to get involved, learn more about how to become a mentor or review the list of current Alexandria Mentoring Partnership programs, please visit www.alexandriava.gov/mentoring.